gcziprusz/NeuralNest/dict.md

   - A specialized type of neural network designed for visual data processing, leveraging convolutional layers to automatically learn hierarchical features from images, making it effective for tasks like image classification and object detection.
 - cross validation
   - TBD
+- Contextual Bandit Problem
+  - The Contextual Bandit Problem is an extension of the classical multi-armed bandit problem that incorporates additional contextual information or features into the decision-making process.
+In the contextual bandit problem, each action (or arm) is associated with a set of features or context, and the goal is to learn a policy that selects the best action based on the observed context while maximizing cumulative rewards.
 - Clustering
   - A machine learning technique that involves grouping similar data points together based on certain features or characteristics, facilitating pattern discovery and analysis within datasets.
 - Classification